 For safety reasons, students will notify their faculty when leaving campus early.
 Students may leave campus for lunch provided this is done within the allotted time.
+Tardiness will affect a student's Professional Skills grade.

 Breaks/Lunch

 Students are expected to return on time from breaks and lunch.
 Students may leave campus for lunch provided this is done within the allotted time.
 Breakfast and lunch can be purchased in the LTC Student Center, which is prepared by the LTC Culinary students.
 At no time will the refrigerator in the Pharmacy Technician lab be utilized for food or drink.
 This is for specific medications only.